Transfer Learning of Real Image Features with Soft Contrastive Loss for Fake Image Detection

-\textbf{Performance on Challenging Midjourney.} To better evaluate the performance in tackling commercial generative models, we assess the detection capability of NTF on fake images generated by \textit{Midjourney} in Table \ref{tab: commercial}.
-Experimental results show that our proposed method NTF gives an accuracy more than \textbf{78\%} which significantly outperforms the baselines.
+\textbf{Performance on commercial generative models.} To better evaluate the performance in tackling commercial generative models, we assess the detection capability of NTF on fake images generated by \textit{Midjourney} and \textit{Kolors} in Table \ref{tab: commercial}.
+Experimental results show that our proposed method NTF gives an accuracy more than \textbf{78.4\%} which significantly outperforms the baselines.

-In summary, NTF effectively detects GAN-based unknown generative models with a mAP \textbf{99.91\%}.
-It also demonstrates the capability to detect DM-based and multi-step generation methods with mAPs of \textbf{91.16\%} and \textbf{97.32\%} respectively, achieving an overall mAP of \textbf{96.18\%} across all datasets.
+In summary, NTF effectively detects GAN-based unknown generative models with a mAP \textbf{99.9\%}.
+It also demonstrates the capability to detect DM-based and multi-step generation methods with mAPs of \textbf{91.2\%} and \textbf{97.3\%} respectively, achieving an overall mAP of \textbf{96.2\%} across all datasets.
 Additionally, NTF shows a slightly higher FNR, which can be attributed to the inadequate coverage of real-world images in the training dataset.